Dog warden service in Christchurch and East Dorset

 The council investigates complaints where people have been bitten by dogs or have felt threatened by a dog.

-If you wish to report a dangerous dog then contact Public Health (opens in a new window)
+If you wish to report a dangerous dog then please contact us:

 Part of being a responsible dog owner is to ensure that your dog is under your control at all times.